Julianne2025/Data-Analytics-Portfolio/README.md

 ### ⚙️ About Me
 I have a background in **accounting and finance** with extensive experience using **Excel**.
-Also, I use **Power BI and SQL Server** to build stronger data analysis, reporting, and visualization.
+I use **Power BI and SQL Server** to build strong data analysis, reporting, and visualization.